minhhoangvn/azure-aks-terraform/README.md

 # Azure AKS Terraform

 This repository is used for demo purposes.
 This Terraform source code will create a sample infrastructure, which will create a list of infrastructure components below:

-Azure Kubernetes Service
+1. Azure Kubernetes Service
-Postgresql
+2. Postgresql
-Redis Cache
+3. Redis Cache
-Azure Blob Storage
+4. Azure Blob Storage
-Private DNS
+5. Private DNS
-Virtual Network
+6. Virtual Network
+7. Subnet and Network Peering

 Besides, the source code also set up the virtual network and allows the Postgresql can be accessed through the private connection.
 The Azure Kubernetes Service is also using the Azure CNI plugin.

 ## Prerequisites: